EWI-Plus

 The Programming

 I re-used the program from my e-WB, so most of the debugging was minimal.
 Changes were needed to handle the USB MIDI and BLE MIDI.
 The Adafruit libraries for these were easy to use (Thanks to Andrew Mowry’s Warbl2 code), and were up and running quickly.
-The capacitive sensing boards worked really well on the EWI’s touch sensitive keys, and also on the UP/DOWN bend keys and the bite sensor (which are all capacitive).
+The capacitive sensing boards worked quite well on the EWI’s touch sensitive keys, and also on the UP/DOWN bend keys and the bite sensor (which are all capacitive).

 The Results